 Are you planning on buying a new home?
 Then make sure to learn about these general plumbing inspection tips to avoid having plumbing issues such as leaking taps and blocked drains in your new house.
 Enjoy the house, and don’t regret the house.
 What people aren’t aware of is that emergency plumbing and electrical issues are the main problems new homeowners encounter regularly.
 Things like leaking taps, defective lighting, faulty electrical wiring, and blocked drains are just some of the most common ones.
 And the reason?
 Failure to do a thorough inspection.
 Yikes!

 You see, what homeowners fail to do when they purchase a new home is to inspect the plumbing and electrical systems of the house they are planning to buy.
 Most people invest in a building inspection of the prospectus house, yet a building inspection doesn’t offer a thorough plumbing or electrical inspection, it only covers a quick visual inspection of your services.
 So, to help future homeowners with this, we came up with a bunch of tips for them to do before they buy a new home.
 Now, if you are one of those, then keep on reading.

-What to Inspect: Plumbing, Electrical System, Roofing, Foundation & other Structural Features
+Plumbing, Electrical System, Roofing, Foundation & Other Structural Features

 2. Toilets and Drains

 One of the most used parts of a house every day is the bathroom.
 So if your newly bought house has a blocked toilet or a history of blocked drains, then you may be inheriting someone else’s expensive issues.
 This is the reason why having plumbing inspections before purchasing a home is necessary.
 Especially since the last thing you want in your new home is a toilet that doesn’t work.